Scam: The Subtle Scam – the Frankenwatch

-And that’s what a frankenwatch is, a single watch made up of parts from many different watches.
-In fact, often different references of the same model.
-Are those hands correct for that particular version of the Submariner?
+And that’s what a frankenwatch is, a single watch made up of parts from many different models.
+Are those hands correct for that particular version of the Datejust or are they from a Submariner ?
 How about the dial?
 Is the movement one that Rolex originally put in that style case?
 What about the bracelet or clasp?
 How about the bezel?

 If you’re just using the watch to tell time, a frankenwatch will serve just fine.
-But when or if you go to sell it, you’ll be misrepresenting it if you don’t disclose (or don’t know) that it’s got parts not original to that particular version of the watch.
+But when or if you go to sell it, you’ll be misrepresenting it if you don’t disclose (or don’t know) that it’s got parts not original to that particular model.
 Enthusiasts – especially collectors – get more than a little upset if that happens.

 So you need to know which bracelet belongs on what watch.
 Are the hands correct?
 The dial?
 Printing, lume, and finish will combine to tell the tail.